top of page

 Changing Circumstances and Your Marriage Allowance Claim

-Life changes and so can your eligibility for Marriage Allowance.
-For instance, if you or your spouse become higher rate taxpayers or if there's a change in your marital status such as a divorce, your eligibility for Marriage Allowance will be affected.
+Life changes and so can your eligibility for the Marriage Allowance.
+For instance, if you or your spouse become higher rate taxpayers or if there's a change in your marital status such as a divorce, your eligibility for the Marriage Allowance will be affected.
 It's crucial to inform HM Revenue and Customs (HMRC) about such changes as soon as they occur to ensure your tax records are accurate and up-to-date.
 Neglecting to do so could result in incorrect tax calculations and unexpected tax bills.

 Informing HMRC